xiix0/scam/README.md

-You will be surprised by a loud noise.
+Good news.
+Ten weeks from Friday will be a pretty good day.